nguyensjsu/sp22-202-team-8/README.md

 ## About the project
 ### Description
-- This project was built in Greenfoot integrated development environment and the mainly language we use is Java.
-The goal of this project is that we want to build a game which allow user to play together with their family or friends during the Covid pandemic.
+- This project is built in Greenfoot IDE and the main language we used is Java.
+The goal of this project is that we want to build a game for users to play with their family or friends during the Covid pandemic.

-- This game support one-player mode and two players mode, each player have three lifes to spend.
-You need to avoid the obstacles and shot them to get the score.
-As more obstacles you destoryed, the game will become more difficult.
-Try to survive in the space and get the higher score!
+- This game supports single player mode and dual players mode, each player have three hit points.
+You need to avoid obstacles and shot them to gain scores.
+As you destroy more obstacles, the game becomes more difficult.
+Try to survive in space and get a higher score!
 ### Feature Set
-- Support both one player and two players mode
+- Support both single player mode and dual players mode
 - Support player-to-player rescue in two-players mode
 - Automatic level upgrade
 - Automatic buff objects release